Omshakthy Homes - Brand Logo

 What is a Patta?

-• Survey number of the property
+• Survey number of the land

 • Tax details and extent of land